 This gene encodes a protein belonging to the 14-3-3 family of proteins, members of which mediate signal transduction by binding to phosphoserine-containing proteins.
 This highly conserved protein family is found in both plants and mammals.
 The encoded protein has been shown to interact with RAF1 and CDC25 phosphatases, suggesting that it may play a role in linking mitogenic signaling and the cell cycle machinery.
 Two transcript variants, which encode the same protein, have been identified for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for YWHAB Gene

-YWHAB (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein, Beta) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include enzyme binding and protein C-terminus binding.
+YWHAB (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein Beta) is a Protein Coding gene.
+Diseases associated with YWHAB include Eosinophilic Meningitis and Gerstmann-Straussler Disease.
+Among its related pathways are MAPK Signaling: Oxidative Stress Pathway and Interleukin-3, 5 and GM-CSF signaling.
+GO annotations related to this gene include enzyme binding and protein complex binding.
 An important paralog of this gene is YWHAZ.

 UniProtKB/Swiss-Prot for YWHAB Gene